Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers

 \section{Conclusion}

-In this paper, we have proposed the Split Cycle voting method, which can be distinguished from all methods we know of in any of the following three ways, using positive involvement, negative involvement, or immunity to spoilers: \begin{itemize} \item Only Split Cycle satisfies independence of clones, positive involvement, narrowing, and at least one of Condorcet consistency, monotonicity, and immunity to spoilers. \item Only Split Cycle satisfies independence of clones, negative involvement, and narrowing. \item Only Split Cycle satisfies independence of clones, immunity to spoilers, and rejectability. \end{itemize} Moreover, Split Cycle can be motivated by the three key ideas of Section \ref{SplitCycleSection}: \begin{enumerate} \item Group incoherence raises the threshold for defeat, but not infinitely. \item Incoherence can be localized. \item Defeat is direct. \end{enumerate} We think the third idea is especially important for justifying election outcomes to supporters of a candidate who was not among the winners of the election.
+In this paper, we have proposed the Split Cycle voting method, which can be distinguished from all methods we know of in any of the following three ways: \begin{itemize} \item Only Split Cycle satisfies independence of clones, positive involvement, and at least one of Condorcet consistency, monotonicity, and immunity to spoilers. \item Only Split Cycle satisfies independence of clones and negative involvement. \item Only Split Cycle satisfies independence of clones, immunity to spoilers, and rejectability. \end{itemize} Moreover, Split Cycle can be motivated by the three key ideas of Section \ref{SplitCycleSection}: \begin{enumerate} \item Group incoherence raises the threshold for defeat, but not infinitely. \item Incoherence can be localized. \item Defeat is direct. \end{enumerate} We think the third idea is especially important for justifying election outcomes to supporters of a candidate who was not among the winners of the election.
 To try to explain to supporters of a candidate $x$ that the reason $x$ is not among the winners is that another candidate $y$ ``defeated'' $x$ \textit{even though a majority of voters prefer $x$ to $y$} (as is possible with the Beat Path voting method, for example) seems a recipe for complaints of illegitimacy and resulting social instability.

 There are several natural next steps for future research.
-For theoretical purposes, it would be desirable to have a set of axioms that single out Split Cycle not only from known voting methods but from all possible voting methods, providing a complete axiomatic characterization of Split Cycle (for steps in this direction, see \citealt{HP2020}).
+For theoretical purposes, it would be desirable to have a set of axioms that single out Split Cycle not only from known voting methods but from all possible voting methods, providing a complete axiomatic characterization of Split Cycle (see \citealt{HP2021} and \citealt{Ding2022}).
 For both theoretical and applied purposes, it would be desirable to have a more detailed quantitative analysis of how Split Cycle performs on profiles with various numbers of candidates and voters.
-The code we are making available at \href{https://github.com/epacuit/splitcycle}{https://github.com/epacuit/splitcycle} allows any researcher to perform such analyses.
-Ultimately, of course, the best test of Split Cycle would come from the use of the method in practice.
+The code we are making available (recall Remark \ref{CodeRemark}) allows any researcher to perform such analyses.
+Ultimately, of course, the best test of Split Cycle will come from its continued use in~practice.